Active Electric Dipole Energy Sources: Transduction via Electric Scalar and Vector Potentials: Quasi-Static Time Dependent Active Hertzian Dipole; Fields and Potentials

 Note, the field that experiences the ``pure'' vector potential is $\vec{E}_T=\frac{\vec{D}_T}{\epsilon}=\vec{P}_e^i/\epsilon+\vec{E}$, for both the free and bound system.

-Inside the dipole the polarization field, $\vec{P}_e^i$, exists without any applied electric field, with both vector and scalar potential components, with the scalar component exactly equal and opposite to the scalar potential of the $\vec{E}$ field, consistent with eqn. (\ref{Vs1}).
-Meanwhile, $\vec{E}_e^i$ and $\vec{E}_T$ have the same vector curl and hence the same component of electric vector potential, while satisfying the constitutive given by eqn. (\ref{freeE}).
+Inside the active dipole the polarisation field, $\vec{P}_e^i$, exists without any applied electric field, with both vector and scalar potential components, with the scalar component exactly equal and opposite to the scalar potential of the $\vec{E}$ field, consistent with eqn. (\ref{Vs1}).
+Meanwhile, $\vec{E}_e^i$ and $\vec{E}_T$ have the same vector curl and thus the same component of electric vector potential, while satisfying the constitutive given by eqn. (\ref{freeE}).